The most common problems associated with diabetes and pregnancy are:

-Having diabetes does not mean that your baby will be born with diabetes.
+A diagnosis of diabetes in pregnancy does not mean that your baby will be born with diabetes.

 If you have diabetes, there is a higher risk of the baby:

 - they baby not growing properly (fetal growth restriction)

 - having health problems after the birth and needing hospital care

 - developing obesity or type 2 diabetes in later life

 This can be very difficult to read.
 But try to remember that the vast majority of women (98%) with diabetes have a healthy pregnancy and healthy baby if their diabetes is well controlled.
 You will have extra care throughout your pregnancy and labour to check that you and your baby are healthy.